 Between 1964 and 1970, the USS Firedrake served the Navy during the Vietnam War operations.
 Some of the campaigns it participated in were the Vietnam Advisory Campaign in 1964, the Vietnam Defense in 1965, the Vietnamese Counteroffensive in 1966, the Counteroffensive - Phase III in 1967, the Tet 69/Counteroffensive, the Vietnamese Counteroffensive - Phase VII in 1970.

-After the war ended, the USS Firedrake was decommissioned in October in Vallejo, CA and struck from the Naval Register.
+After the war ended, the USS Firedrake was decommissioned in October in Vallejo, CA, and struck from the Naval Register.

 Asbestos Risks on the USS Firedrake (AE-14)

 The range of illnesses that can be caused by exposure to this toxic mineral is wide.
 Commonly, a person who has worked around or with asbestos is more likely to develop a lung condition.
 Asbestosis, mesothelioma, or lung cancer are some of the diseases that occur as a result of inhaling asbestos particles.
-Once the substance gets into the lungs, it causes irreparable damage which the victims is initially not aware of.
+Once the substance gets into the lungs, it causes irreparable damage, which the victims are initially not aware of.
 Because asbestos-related diseases have a very long latency period, it can take decades before the person is diagnosed.

 Have You Been Exposed to Asbestos on the USS Firedrake (AE-14)?